 No matter which Leopard Gecko you bring home, all are adorable, beautiful, and understanding creatures who would create a special bond with their human.

 By now you might have made up your mind whether a Leopard Gecko is the right choice for you or not.
 While thinking to make them a part of your family, it would be nice if you adopt them from shelters rather than buying one from a breeder.
 Before buying a Leopard Gecko do check our in-depth guide to turtle care, to make sure your turtle as a pet stays healthy and happy.

 Thinking to adopt a pet that is easy to handle and care for?
-Check out 7 best low maintenance pets you can own in 2020.
+Check out the 7 best low-maintenance pets you can own in 2020.